Energy: None of that Low-Grade Sh*t

-In the five-or-so years since, my brain hears the sentence repeated by that matchless voice on a near-weekly basis.
+In the years since, my brain hears the sentence repeated weekly by that matchless voice.
 There have been lapses—times when I’ve failed to remember for months on end.

-Then I meet up with friends that night and feel like a cheap piece of tape—I try to attach myself to someone for conversation and nobody seems to stick.
+Then I meet up with friends and feel like a cheap piece of tape—I try to attach myself to someone for conversation and nobody seems to stick.

 What’s happened is this:

 I brought my shit day with me.
 These people who generally love me have noticed without consciously noticing that being near me is wearisome.
-Even though I’m there in front of them, my engagement is still off somewhere buried under a stack of problems that no longer exist in the present moment.
+Even though I’m there physically, my engagement is still off somewhere buried under a stack of problems that no longer exist in the present moment.

 We’re all guilty of it.

-A bad day does not excuse the propagation of negativity.
+A bad day does not excuse propagation of negativity.

 In fact, it should invite the exact opposite.
-Why do we bow down to a series of punches instead of standing up with optimism and taking on the responsibility of balancing the negative with our own damn fists?
+Why do we bow down to a series of punches instead of taking on the responsibility of the balancing out the negative with our own fists?

-Using prior bad luck to explain current bad behavior is—simply put—lazy.
+Using prior bad luck to explain current bad behavior is lazy.

 Yet wallowing in negativity is frustratingly easy.
 Why do we love it so much?

 It’s been proven that when we’re in a bad mood, something as simple as smiling can literally help to pull us out of it.
-So we know this...and yet how many of us have actually made a habit of smile-forcing when we’re feeling blue?
+So we know this...yet how many of us actually make a habit of smile-forcing when we’re feeling blue?

-We decide instead that it’s easier to remain in the mire because we allow ourselves to forget how literally attainable it is to feel better.
+We decide instead that it’s easier to remain in the mire because we forget how literally attainable it is to feel better.
 It just takes a little face work.

-We grow up inundated with the notion that our life goal should have something to do with serving others, yet we don’t spend time learning how to serve ourselves.
+We grow up inundated with the notion that life goals should have something to do with serving others, yet we don’t spend time learning how to serve ourselves.